preloader icon

 The First Thanksgiving Menu

 Today, turkey is the main feature on Thanksgiving tables.
-However, in the first Thanksgiving, there was no turkey; instead, the local Americans brought five deer to share with the English settlers, marking a gesture of goodwill.
-Therefore, venison was the main course at the first Thanksgiving dinner.
+However, during the first Thanksgiving, there was no turkey; instead, the local Native Americans brought five deer to share with the English settlers as a gesture of goodwill.
+Venison was the main course at that first Thanksgiving dinner.
+If you’re looking for a Thanksgiving dinner near me, you can discover local traditions and meals that continue to unite communities and celebrate the spirit of Thanksgiving.

 The President’s Turkey Pardon